chiaraaltobelli/C-Projects/README.md

-# C Projects
+# C

 ### Description
-This file contains a list of all C projects created by Chiara Altobelli.
+This repository contains all C projects created by Chiara Altobelli.